subhadeepkoley/SBCIR/README.md

-# Official repository of **You'll Never Walk Alone: A Sketch and Text Duet for Fine-Grained Image Retrieval**
+# You'll Never Walk Alone: A Sketch and Text Duet for Fine-Grained Image Retrieval

 Accepted in **CVPR 2024**